b-edward/CondorHacks_Hackathon/README.md

 ![User Interface Example](https://github.com/b-edward/CondorHacks_Hackathon/blob/main/FoodSaver.Android/Resources/drawable/logoTitle.png)

+## Update: Food Saver was awarded 1st Place at CondorHacks!
+We look forward to continuing to improve and implement more features!

 ### Food Saver is a project Submission for CondorHacks Hackathon 2021, hosted by Google Developer Student Club at Conestoga College.